kyjones03/MubDubs/README.md

 - 👋 Hi, I’m @kyjones03
-- 👀 I’m interested in full or hybrid cloud infrastructure with a focus on the Azure platform.
+- 👀 I have an interest in building infrastructure as code and automating deployments to Microsoft Azure.
-- 🌱 I’m currently learning Azure Bicep and building repositories for labs and my cloud engineers.
+- 🌱 I’m currently learning Azure Bicep and building repositories to be used for Proof-of-Concepts, Demos, and Production deployments.
-- 💞️ I’m looking to collaborate on updating personal repositories to supply customers with proof-of-concept deployments.
+- 💞️ I am open to collaborating on Azure based projects.

 <!---
 MubDubs/MubDubs is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.